 In 1982, Richard Attenborough's Gandhi took the world stage by storm.
 Ben Kingsley's performance as the eponymous character was well received.
 But it was being given a run for its money at the Academy Awards by the Steven Spielberg-directed Extra Terrestrial or ET as it is known popularly.
 But, ET won awards only in the technical categories, probably owing to an article penned by a journalism student of Columbia University.
 The then journalism student is currently a renowned cinema journalist: Assem Chabra.

 Chabra got the cue for his article after reading an article in the India Today magazine, where the Indian director had given an interview and famously said:

 ...neither E.T. nor Spielberg’s 1977 film Close Encounters of the Third Kind “would have been possible without my script of The Alien being available throughout America in mimeographed copies.”

 During the course of his writing, Chabra contacted the Indian director over phone to hear this anguished reply:

 “What Spielberg has done is ruin my chance of making the film, because then people will say it came from Spielberg."

 Ray of brilliance

 In 1962, a Bengali magazine named Sandesh published a short story titled Bankubabur Bandhu.
-The story tells of an alien spacecraft landing in a nondescript Bengali village, where the extraterrestrial befriends a humble person.
-The story formed the base of the script that was developed for the Hollywood project The Alien.
+The story is of an alien spacecraft landing in a nondescript Bengali village, where the extraterrestrial befriends a simpleton.
+This story formed the base of the script that was developed for the Hollywood project The Alien.
 The Indian director planning the ill-fated Hollywood project was also the short story's writer: Satyajit Ray.

-However, Steven Spielberg denied the accusations.
+However, Steven Spielberg denied the claims.
 He once called on Clarke in Sri Lanka and said:

 “Tell Satyajit that I was a kid in high school when his script was circulating in Hollywood.”